Experts say the study authors took information out of context and that moderate drinking does have some health benefits for most people.

 The headlines that resulted from the Lancet study recommendations may have grabbed attention, but no one is arguing that anything more than moderate drinking is a healthy behavior.

-Around one-third of the general adult U.S. population admitted to binge drinking and heavy alcohol use in the past month, according to a 2015 report from the National Institute on Alcohol Abuse and Alcoholism.
+Around one-third of the general adult U.S. population admitted to binge drinking and heavy alcohol use in the past month, according to a 2015 report from the

 Just about anyone who’s gone out to a bar with friends can attest to how quickly one or two drinks can become more.